JumpyJumpy/stat628/README.md

 # STAT 628 Module 2

 ## Objective
 The project aims to build a simple and robust model to accuratly predict one's body fat percentage after inputing some necessary data.
-Check `project_summary.pdf` to see how the job was done specifically.
+Check `project_summary.pdf` to see how the project proceeded specifically.

 ## Data